 Poll Worker Information

-- You must be 18 years of age by the time of the next election:
+- Be 18 years of age by the time of the next election:

-- You must be registered to vote in the county you reside in
+- Be registered to vote in the county you reside in

 You will be entitled to compensation

 To sign up, contact your local board of elections.

 Polling Place Hours

 The polling place will be open from 6:30 am to 7:30 pm.

 If there is a question about your eligibility to vote in an election, you may vote a provisional ballot.
 You might vote a provisional ballot if: